 Individuals and organizations who donate $200 or more may designate that dictionaries be delivered to a particular school.
 Donations not designated will be used to purchase dictionaries for other schools in Missouri and Kansas.
 Checks for donations should be made payable to: Dictionary Project Kansas City.

 WOW !!
-Mid-Ocotber and we have identified 320 schools that want dictionaries for their third graders.
-We have funded them all, and have found presenters for all but a few.
+Mid-November and we have identified over 300 schools that want dictionaries for their third graders.
+We have funders and presenters for them all.
+THANKS TO ALL OF OUR SUPPORTERS.
 To see who will uderwrite the cost of your school, and who will make the presentation, click on SCHOOLS.
-(And Volunteers, if you are looking for looking for another school to present to, you can check SCHOOLS as well.)

 contact us by email